AHJ Immigration – Supporting Life Decisions, Not Just Applications

 Still Waiting for Your Visa?

 Waiting months for a visa decision can feel unbearable.
-You’ve done everything right — submitted your application, uploaded the documents, paid the fees — yet weeks turn into months, and you’re still checking your inbox.
+You’ve done everything right, submitted your application, uploaded the documents, paid the fees and yet weeks turn into months, and you’re still checking your inbox.

 If this sounds familiar, you’re not alone.
 Every year, thousands of applicants face Home Office processing delays that stretch well beyond the published UKVI timelines.
 The good news?
 You may have legal grounds to challenge it.